PokeNavBot/pokenav-documentation/_sources/index.rst.txt

 .. note::
     This guide is being actively updated over time.

-    Some sections may be incomplete but are being worked on in priority order.

-    If you want to help improve these docs, stay tuned...
+    You can help improve these docs, see https://github.com/pokenavbot/pokenav-documentation

 **Welcome, Trainer!**